Your Questions about Coronavirus, Answered

 As is the case with the Wuhan virus, when the outbreaks began, both SARS and MERS were novel coronaviruses that hadn’t been found in humans before.

-What are the symptoms of the Wuhan virus?
+What are the symptoms of this new virus?

-The symptoms of the Wuhan virus often start off by mirroring the symptoms of the common cold or any other respiratory tract infection.
+The symptoms of the new virus often start off by mirroring the symptoms of the common cold or any other respiratory tract infection.
 Those symptoms include:

 - Body aches

 Other flu-like symptoms may be present as well.